Rice to water ratio in a rice cooker | White, jasmine, basmati

-A good helping of rice is capable of transforming a modest vegetable dinner into a magnificent festival.
-Rice is easy to come by and not that expensive.
-Plus it’s the ideal canvas for many dishes like stir-fried rice and butter chicken, among many others.
+What’s great is, rice is easy to come by and not that expensive.
+Plus, it’s the ideal canvas for many dishes like stir-fried rice and butter chicken, among many others!

-If you have a rice cooker it’s good to know that different types of rice require different rice to water ratios, which I’ll talk about in this post.
+If you have a rice cooker, it’s good to know that different types of rice require different rice to water ratios, which I’ll talk about in this post.

 In this post we'll cover:

-Water ratio for White Rice
+Water ratio for white rice

 And now on to our instructions.
-For white rice, use 1 cup of water per cup of rice, and make sure to add ½ tsp of salt per cup, if you wish.
+For white rice, use 1 cup of water per cup of rice, and make sure to add ½ tsp of salt per cup if you wish.